-The centerpiece of my August 31, 1996 keynote address to the Reston Labor Day Weekend Conference, was the identification of the determining role of "time-reversal" in constructing any competent mathematical representation of an economic process.1 The same principle of efficient time-reversal, as met in Classical motivic thorough-composition, was also demonstrated, following that keynote, in a performance of Wolfgang Mozart's motet Ave Verum Corpus (K. 618).2 During the discussion period of that conference, I also emphasized the relevant, crucial role of Carl F. Gauss's treatment of the subject of "biquadratic residues," in constructing an adequate representation of any mathematical function which purports to address the implications of "time-reversal."3
+The centerpiece of my August 31, 1996 keynote address to the Reston Labor Day Weekend Conference, was the identification of the determining role of "time-reversal" in constructing any competent mathematical representation of an economic process.1 The same principle of efficient time-reversal, as met in Classical motivic thorough-composition, was also demonstrated, following that keynote, in a performance of Wolfgang Mozart's motet Ave Verum Corpus (K.618).2 During the discussion period of that conference, I also emphasized the relevant, crucial role of Carl F. Gauss's treatment of the subject of "biquadratic residues," in constructing an adequate representation of any mathematical function which purports to address the implications of "time-reversal."3

-3. As indicated in Lyndon H. LaRouche, Jr., "Leibniz from Riemann's Standpoint," Fidelio, Fall 1996: notes 15, 18-20, pp. 21-22.
+3 As indicated in Lyndon H. LaRouche, Jr., "Leibniz from Riemann's Standpoint," Fidelio, Fall 1996: notes 15, 18-20, pp. 21-22.
 (G.F.)
-Bernhard Riemann, Über die Hypothesen, welche der Geometrie zu Grunde liegen ["On The Hypotheses Which Underlie Geometry": 1854 habilitation dissertation], Bernhard Riemann's Gesammelte Mathematische Werke, H. Weber, ed. (reprint of Stuttgart: B.G.
-Teubner, 1902), (New York: Dover Publications, 1953) [also (Vaduz, Liechtenstein: Saendig Reprint Verlag], pp. 272-287.
+Bernhard Riemann, "Über die Hypothesen, welche der Geometrie zu Grunde liegen" ["On the Hypotheses Which Underlie Geometry": 1854 habilitation dissertation], Bernhard Riemann's gesammelte mathematische Werke, H. Weber, ed. (reprint of Stuttgart: B.G.
+Teubner, 1902), (New York: Dover Publications, 1953) [also Vaduz, Liechtenstein: Sändig Reprint Verlag], pp. 272-287.
 The specialist should supplement the habilitation dissertation with several additional Riemann and Gauss references.
-These include Riemann's own later (Paris) report on the substance of his mathematical discussion in the In order to make clear the apparent paradox, I asked the audience to acknowledge the perplexity, the which this notion of "time-reversal" would pose to the ordinary professional mathematician.
-I state here, as then: How might one represent, mathematically, a function in which an event in the future might serve as the apparent cause for an event in the present?
-This was, in fact, being considered by the famous Soviet physicist Sakharov, as a formal problem in mathematical physics, during the later years of his life.4 The issue of the functional role of "time-reversal," is the most important of the fundamental issues confronting mathematical physics today.
-It is also a key, axiomatic issue in the field of natural law, and, in a related way, important for cleansing theology of certain cultish, intrinsically pagan superstitions, which have no proper place in the teaching of Christianity, Judaism, and Islam.
-Here, all those
+These include Riemann's own later (Paris) report on the substance of his mathematical discussion in the 1854 habilitation proceedings.
+The most essential such references are the following.
+For the reader of Latin: